adammagyar87/Election_Analysis/README.md

-# Election_Analysis
+# Election Analysis
-## Copied from Class Module for reference (Not my work)

 ## Project Overview
-A colorado Board of Elections epmployee has given you the following tasks to complete the election audit of a recent local congressional election.
+An employee from the Colorado Board of Elections asked me to audit a local congressional election via Python.
+The script written for this audit was then be applied to other elections where the data is stored in the same format.
+The application will display the data in the terminal as well as write them to a text file.
+The information requested is as follows:

-1. Calculate the total numver of votes cast.
+1. Calculate the total number of votes cast.
-2. Get a complete list of candidates who received votes.
+2. Compile a complete list of candidates which received votes.
-3. Calculate the total numver of votes each candidate received.
+3. Find the total number of votes for each candidate.
-4. Calculate the percentage of votes each candidate won.
+4. Find the vote percentage for each candidate.
-5. Determine the winner oft he election based on popular vote.
+5. Determine the election winner via popular vote.

 ## Resources
 - Data Source: election_results.csv
-- Software: Python 3.9.2, Visual Studio Code 1.60.2 (Different than example, what I actually used)
+- Software: Python 3.9.2, Visual Studio Code 1.60.2

-## Summary
+## Election Audit Results
-The analysis of the election show that:
+The election audit results demonstrate:

 - There were 369,711 votes cast in the election.
 - The candidates were:
   - Charles Casper Stockham